nricciardi/pave-guard/slides-summary.md

 to put new resources into database (e.g. telemetries) and retrieve information about entire system.
 Mongoose is used to handle MongoDB drivers and manage database operations.

-GraphQL is a query language for APIs.
+GraphQL is a query language for APIs, we use it for all HTTP requests.
 The query language is a more user-friendly and descriptive alternative to RESTful APIs.
 We can easily development new APIs thanks to resolvers and test them using the built-in APIs dashboard called Apollo sandbox.